toreriklarsen/afranalyzer/Readme.md

 ### Prerequisites

 You will need logging fra race sessions.
 In development the AIM Solo DL with the wideband sensor LCU-One has been used.
 The was exported from Racestudio analysis.
-The following fields are exported: ZX_RPM, ZX_TPS, ZX_GEAR and LCC_AFR on time axis.
+The following fields are exported: rpm, tps, gear and LCC_AFR on time axis.
  The sample resolution was 10Hz.

 ```